okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 1. DependsOn: very useful to draw a dependency between two resources.
 For example, only create an ECS cluster after creating an ASG (auto scaling group).
 2. DeletionPolicy: protect resource from being deleted even if cloudformation is deleted.
+3. CreationPolicy: more info on CFN
+4. Metadata: anything you want!